ghabchick/optimization-pc/README.md

 Download our PC optimization tool!

-We are excited to introduce our new tool for enhancing your computer's performance.
+We are excited to introduce our new tool for enhancing your computer's performance windows 10/windows 7.
 This application will help you speed up your system, remove unnecessary files, and improve overall stability.

 ▎Instructions for Downloading